qasimhafeez/aiq-plant-generation-api/README.md

 data: https://www.epa.gov/egrid/download-data

-Note: I found 2022 data is also available but as strictly following the document, I used 2021 eGRID_data in this application.
+(I found 2022 data is also available but as strictly following the document, I used 2021 eGRID_data in this application.)

 ## Overview